GE Honda HF120: Development

 Succeeding Honda's original HF118 prototype, the HF120 was undergoing testing in July 2008, with certification targeted for late 2009.
 The first engines were produced at GE's factory, but in November 2014 production shifted to Burlington, North Carolina.
 The U.S. Federal Aviation Administration (FAA) awarded Part 33 certification to the HF120 turbofan engine in December 2013, and production certification in 2015.

 Design

 The engine has a wide-chord swept fan, two-stage low-pressure compressor and counter rotating high-pressure compressor based on a titanium impeller, for a 2,050 lbf takeoff thrust.
-The HF120 engine's components interact with greater efficiency by incorporating 3D aerodynamic design and its effusion-cooled combustor design emits few NOx, CO and HC.
+The HF120 engine's components interact with greater efficiency by incorporating 3D aerodynamic design, and its effusion-cooled combustor design emits low NOx, CO and HC.
 Noise levels are quieter than Stage 4 requirements.

-In May 2016 time between overhaul was 2,500 h and should mature to 5,000 h; a midlife hot-section inspection isn't required and it should remain on wing 40% longer than other engines and have lower operating costs.
+In May 2016 time between overhaul was 2,500 h, which was expected to mature to 5,000 h; a midlife hot-section inspection is not required, and it is expected to remain on wing 40% longer than other engines and have lower operating costs.